ihucos/plash/README.md

 ## Other topics

 ### Plashfiles
 Plashfiles are executable build files and may have many use cases.
 For example packaging scripts or bigger programs in a portable way.
-The following plash script for example will run a sample application with an graphical user interface.
+The following plash script for example will run a sample application with a graphical user interface.
 ```
 #!/usr/bin/env plash-exec